cyrilckurian/BFH/README.md

 # BFH
-Python project using Twitter API to saved tweets.
+Python project using Twitter API to save tweets and display them in your personal dashboard.